trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-company-workspace.md

                   <li>If no individual owns more than 25% of the company you do not need to list any beneficial owners.
 In that case, be sure to leave both boxes unchecked under the Beneficial Owner Additional Information section.</li>
               </ul>
        </ul>
-   <li>Within 1-2 business days, Ieatta will send three test transactions to your bank account that you’ll enter into Ieatta to validate your bank account by either:</li>
+   <li>Within 1-2 business days, Expensify will send three test transactions to your bank account that you’ll enter into Expensify to validate your bank account by either:</li>
        <ul>
            <li>Clicking the validate task from Concierge on your Home page.</li>
            <li>Going to Settings > Account > Payments and clicking <b>Enter test transactions</b>.</li>